John Hick (politician): Education and early career

 Educated at a private school near Alderley, Cheshire and Bolton Grammar School where he received a commercial and classical education, Hick entered Benjamin Hick's Soho Works from school and from a young age, management of the Bolton engineering firm Benjamin Hick and Son with his father.
-Following Benjamin Hick's death in 1842, Hick became senior partner in the family business, later Hick, Hargreaves, & Co and a member of the Institution of Civil Engineers in 1845.
+Following Benjamin Hick's death in 1842, Hick became senior partner in the family business, later Hick, Hargreaves & Co. during 1845, he joined the Institution of Civil Engineers and Society of Arts in the same year.

-He was Church Warden for James Slade and warden for St Peter's church Belmont, Lancashire between 1862 and 1874, Governor of Bolton Grammar School, Town councillor for nine years from 1844, a member of the Society of Arts, founder member of the Institution of Mechanical Engineers from 1847 until 1852, member of the London Association of Foreman Engineers and Draughtsman, National Society for Promoting the Education of the Poor in the Principles of the Established Church in England and Wales, Justice of the Peace for the Borough of Bolton and Salford Hundred, liberal patron of the fine arts and a director of the London and North Western Railway under the chairmanship of Sir Richard Moon and Lord Stalbridge, from 1871 until his death.
+He was Church Warden for James Slade and warden for St Peter's church Belmont, Lancashire from 1862, Governor of Bolton Grammar School, Town councillor for nine years between 1844 and 1853, and founder member of the Institution of Mechanical Engineers from 1847 until 1852, member of the London Association of Foreman Engineers and Draughtsman, National Society for Promoting the Education of the Poor in the Principles of the Established Church in England and Wales, a liberal patron of the fine arts and Justice of the Peace for the Borough of Bolton and Salford Hundred.

 In 1839, age 23, while working for B. Hick and Son, John Hick Jr as he was referred to at the time, was awarded the silver medal by the Society of Arts for his novel invention of an expanding mandrel for turning lathes, it was an adaptation of a principle developed by Marc Brunel for pulley block manufacture at Portsmouth and received the praise of three eminent engineers; Bryan Donkin, Joshua Field and John Rennie.

-During 1842, Hick was awarded a second silver medal by the Society of Arts for his invention of an Elliptograph; conceived in 1840, the device provided a simple and accurate solution for the drawing ellipsoid forms of various proportions.
+During 1842, Hick was awarded a second silver medal by the Society of Arts for his invention of an Ellipsograph; conceived in 1840, the device provided a simple and accurate solution for the drawing ellipsoid forms of various proportions.
 Hick received further praise from James Nasmyth, William Fairbairn, Joseph Whitworth, and amongst others, Charles Holtzapffel, Chairman of the Committee of Mechanics.
 Models of both devices were placed in the Society's repository.
+The ellipsograph and a diagrammatic model in wood of Hick's rotary engine produced in 1843 are held in the Science Museum collection.

-Hick contributed a paper to the Institute of Mechanical Engineers in 1849 on a friction clutch for connecting and disconnecting the driving power with shafts and machinery.
+John Hick's younger brother Benjamin also presented to the Society of Arts; in 1844, while employed by George Forrester and Company, Benjamin Hick (1818–1845) outlined his design for an improved double-cylinder marine steam engine, but died prematurely the next year.
+About 1845 John produced a 1:12 scale model of a high pressure two-cylinder design for a horizontal saw-mill engine, now displayed at the Institute of Mechanical Engineers.
+He contributed a paper to the institute in 1849 on a friction clutch for connecting and disconnecting the driving power with shafts and machinery.
 A B. Hick and Son, 1:12 scale patent model of disconnecting apparatus, for screw propellers, c.
 1855 is held in the Science Museum marine engines collection.